E-invoicing compliance and regulatory updates - Ecuador

 All e-invoices must be sent to the Ecuadorian tax authority, Servicio de Rentas Internas (SRI).

-Invoices must be issued as XML in UBL format, according to SRI requirements.
+Invoices must be issued as XML, according to SRI requirements.

 Digital invoice archiving is allowed in Ecuador, and all records must be kept for a period of seven years.
 The archive must include the digitally signed XML and the authorization response from SRI.